 Workplace safety hazards can come in different forms.
 These hazards exist and can potentially harm employees, regardless of the kind of working environment they are in.
 Since most people spend the majority of their time at work, it is important to keep these hazards at bay.

 There are many ways to keep a workplace safe, and one of them is awareness.
 When members of an organization are fully aware of the dangers and their consequences, perilous situations can be better avoided.
 Here are some common workplace safety hazards everyone should know.

-1- Coworkers under the Influence
+1- Coworkers Under the Influence

 Alcohol and drugs can cause a lot of trouble in the workplace.
 Coworkers who work while under the influence of alcohol or drugs, can make poor judgments and have limited muscular control.
 They are also prone to hurting their other coworkers and make a mess in the office.

-Many companies take extra precaution, especially with employees who use drugs.
+Many companies take extra precautions, especially with employees who use drugs.
 Although marijuana is legal in some states, random drug tests are done to keep employees in check.
 In the same way, responsible marijuana users prepare for these tests by checking their THC levels and cleansing their bodies of THC.

 2- Bullies and Violent Employees

-Bullying is a problem not only among schoolchildren, but also in the workplace.
+Bullying is a problem not only among schoolchildren but also in the workplace.
 Most bullies are those in higher positions.
 These bullies demean their subordinates, and later, this behavior may result in an increased turnover rate.

 In the same way, violent coworkers are also a cause of panic and fear among employees.
 Organizations have to make sure there are no violent episodes and that everyone is taken care of.
 Bullies and violent coworkers must be dealt with as objectively as possible as well.

 Join Our Small Business Community